-- Cao et al. (1998) predict that, under a scenario of modest warming (+1°C) of mean annual temperatures and no change in soil water, northern wetland CH4 emissions are enhanced up to 2 45%.
-However, if the effect of temperature on evaporation and thus soil moisture is included, then 3 a temperature increase greater than 2°C would result in a reduction in net CH4 emissions.
-An 4 increase in temperature and precipitation of 2°C and 10%, respectively, produces a 20% increase 5 in northern wetland CH4 emissions.
-These results demonstrate the critical interaction between 6 temperature and soil moisture in regulating methane emissions for tundra ecosystems.
-7 8 9 Using a process-based model which was calibrated from present day atmospheric CH4 variability, Gedney et al. (2004) predict increases in global CH4 flux between present day and 2100 of 10 approximately 75% under the IS92A scenario (The radiative feedback of enhanced wetland CH4 11 emissions are included in this simulation).
-The corresponding emissions from non-tropical 12 (>30°N) northern wetlands increase by approximately 100% (e.g., 44 to 84 Tg CH4/yr in one set of 13 simulation ensembles).
-These results occur despite an estimated ~10% reduction in northern 14 wetland areal extent.
-The overall pattern of change in high latitude wetland extent is not 15 geographically uniform, however, but appears very dependant on the regional extent of current and 16 predicted future permafrost.
-17 18 The application of process-based models to estimate responses of CH4 exchange to climate change 19 for high latitude ecosystems indicate that CH4 emissions from wetland soils will be enhanced more 20 than CH4 consumption by upland tundra soils.
-For example, the study of Zhuang et al. (2004b) 21 indicates that CH4 emissions from ecosystems in Alaska have the potential to double by the end of 22 - the 21st Century.
-Sensitivity analyses of CH4 emissions from wetlands conducted by Zhuang et al. - 24 (2004b) indicate that a 2°C average temperature increase has the potential to stimulate CH4 production and hence enhance CH4 emissions by 30%.
-This represents a much larger response than the estimated 20% increase in CH4 emissions associated with a projected 10 mm rise in the 2 water table.
-Results of a sensitivity analysis also demonstrate a linkage between CO2 uptake by 3 vegetation and CH4 emissions, as an estimated 20% increase in NPP leads to an 8% increase in 4 methane emissions.
-The simulations of Zhuang et al. (2004b) for Alaska indicate that methane 5 emissions of 3 Tg CH4/yr by year 2000 increased at an annual rate of 0.026 Tg CH4/yr over the 6 21st Century.
-This simulated increase in CH4 emissions is primarily explained by the temperature 7 sensitivity of methanogenesis, and secondarily by the increase in NPP of Alaskan ecosystems 8 simulated for the 21st Century, in total out-weighing the effects of an average annual drop in the 9 water table of 0.1 mm/yr.
-The sensitivity to temperature at the regional scale is consistent with a 10 site specific prognostic simulation of CH4 emissions at Barrow Alaska by Grant et al. (2003), 11 which predicted that CH4 emissions would double by the end of the 21st Century for a temperature 12 increase under an IS92a projected climate scenario, and would triple for a temperature increase of 13 1.5 times the IS92a scenario.
-14
+Cao et al. (1998) predict that, under a scenario of modest warming (+1°C) of mean annual temperatures and no change in soil water, northern wetland CH4 emissions are enhanced up to 45%.
+However, if the effect of temperature on evaporation and, thus, soil moisture is included, then a temperature increase >2°C would result in a reduction in net CH4 emissions.
+An increase in temperature and precipitation of 2°C and 10%, respectively, produces a 20% increase in northern wetland CH4 emissions.
+These results demonstrate the critical interaction between temperature and soil moisture in regulating methane emissions for tundra ecosystems.

+Using a process-based model that was calibrated from present-day atmospheric CH_4 variability, Gedney et al. (2004) predicted increases in global CH_4 flux between present-day and 2100 of ~75% under the IS92A scenario.
+(The radiative feedback of enhanced wetland

+$\rm CH_4$ emissions are included in this simulation.)
+The corresponding emissions from nontropical (>30° N) northern wetlands increase by ~100% (e.g., 44-84 Tg $\rm CH_4/yr$ in one set of simulation ensembles).
+These results occur despite an estimated ~10% reduction in northern wetland areal extent.
+The overall pattern of change in high-latitude wetland extent is not geographically uniform, however, but appears very dependant on the regional extent of current and predicted future permafrost.

+The application of process-based models to estimate responses of CH4 exchange to climate change for highlatitude ecosystems indicate that CH4 emissions from wetland soils will be enhanced more than CH4 consumption by upland tundra soils.
+For example, the study of Zhuang et al. (in press) indicates that CH4 emissions from ecosystems in Alaska have the potential to double by the end of the 21st century.
+Sensitivity analyses of CH4 emissions from wetlands conducted by Zhuang et al. (in press) indicate that a 2°C average temperature increase has the potential to stimulate CH4 production and hence enhance CH4 emissions by 30%.
+This represents a much larger response than the estimated 20% increase in CH4 emissions associated with a projected 10 mm rise in the water table.
+Results of a sensitivity analysis also demonstrate a linkage between CO2 uptake by vegetation and CH4 emissions, as an estimated 20% increase in NPP leads to an 8% increase in methane emissions.
+The simulations of Zhuang et al. (in press) for Alaska indicate that methane emissions of $3 \text{ Tg CH}4/\text{yr}$ by year 2000 increased at an annual rate of 0.026 Tg CH4/yr over the 21st century.
+This simulated increase in CH4 emissions is primarily explained by the temperature sensitivity of methanogenesis, and secondarily by the increase in NPP of Alaskan ecosystems simulated for the 21st century, in total outweighing the effects of an average annual drop in the water table of 0.1 mm/yr.
+The sensitivity to temperature at the regional scale is consistent with a site specific prognostic simulation of CH4 emissions at Barrow, Alaska, by Grant et al. (2003), which predicted that CH_4 emissions would double by the end of the 21st century for a temperature increase under an IS92a projected climate scenario, and would triple for a temperature increase of 1.5 times the IS92a scenario.